Gichigami-ziibi

 The Estuary is home to a diverse array of native animal species.

-Below are a list of some of the common birds, mammals, fish, plants & trees you could see while on the St. Louis River Estuary Water Trail.
+Below are a list of some of the common birds, mammals, fish, plants & trees you could see while on the St. Louis River Estuary National Water Trail.

 Birds